wsugarman/durabletask-azurestorage-scaler/README.md

         connectionFromEnv: <variable> # Optional.
 By default 'AzureWebJobsStorage'
 ```

-Connection strings may also be specified manually via the `connection` parameter:
+Connection strings may also be specified directly via the `connection` parameter:

 ```yml
   triggers: